panchnayak/portworx-poc/postgres-demo/README.md

 ### Ok, so we deleted our database, what now?
 Restore your snapshot and carry on.

-In this demo, we will clone the snapshot to a new PVC, and launch a new copy of the app with the restored data

-### Here is the code to create the clone
+In this demo, we will clone the snapshot to a new PVC, and launch a new copy of the app with the restored data, Here is the code to create the clone

 ```
 cat px-snap-pvc.yaml